 The central cairn at Balnuaran is of the second type of Clava Cairn, a ring cairn.
 This differs from the other two in having no passageway linking the central camber with the outside.
 Like the others it is surrounded by a ring of standing stones, nine in this case, of which some have been broken.
 One unusual feature is the way that the central cairn is linked to three of its enclosing circle of standing stones by lines of turf covered stones.
 No-one knows their purpose, and it might well be possible that they were added very much later than the date of construction of the cairns.
 Another later addition is likely to have been the much smaller ring of kerb stones on the north east side of the site not far from the central cairn.

 The Clava Cairns lie not much more than a cannon shot away from Culloden, and Jacobites fleeing the carnage of the battle may well have passed this way.
-Yet it is worth remembering that the seemingly huge distance in time back to the very different world of Culloden, some 250 years, is just one sixteenth of the distance we'd have to travel back in time to meet the builders of these cairns.
+Yet it is worth remembering that the seemingly large distance in time back to the very different world of Culloden, over two and a half centuries, is just a small fraction of the distance we'd have to travel back in time to meet the builders of these cairns.